Trust-Machines-Archive/stacks-dev-guide/guide.md

 ## How do I make a call to a read-only function in a clarity contract?

-Because a call to a read-only function can be done instantly by any node and does not create a new transaction, it can be done with a siple http request.
+A call to a read-only function in a clarity contract can be done instantly by any node and does not create a new transaction.
+Use the following http request.
 The payload specifies the stx address that is making the call to the function, and the arguments array contains strings of each serialized clarity value for each function parameter.

-One way to generate the serialized clarity value is to use https://github.com/jcnelson/stacks-node-cli and the encode function there.
+One way to generate the serialized clarity value is to use https://github.com/jcnelson/stacks-node-cli and the encode function.

 note: the http endpoint will ignore posts unless the content-type header is included and set for json.